EDS Capstone/Cornerstone Adjunct Faculty

 Key distinguishing feature: Maintain high expectations for student independence, professionalism, and delivery of quality design/prototype materials to the client.

-Capstone Description: A creative multidisciplinary design experience emerging from combined efforts in civil, electrical, environmental, and mechanical engineering degree programs.
+Capstone Description: A creative multidisciplinary design experience emerging from combined efforts in civil, design, electrical, environmental, and mechanical engineering degree programs.
 This program has been established to demonstrate the value and ingenuity which can be derived from cooperative design efforts among the various traditional engineering disciplines.